H-1Bs Reduced Computer Programmer Employment By Up To 11%, Study Finds

 The "solution" to illegal immigration is solid economic growth in Mexico.
 The best that America can do to achieve that is through free movement of goods and services across the border in both directions.
 This, of course, is

-give them green cards (Score:3)
+give them green cards (Score:3, Insightful)

 Re: (Score:2)